A Brief History of the Marque

 1 place du Puy-le-vau

-The two makes went on to produce roughly the same kind of bikes, and they closed both around 1958.
+The two branches of the family went on to produce motorcycles independently, and both businesses closed around 1958.

-The marque has no relationship with René Gillet other than that the founder once worked there.
+The marque has no relationship with René Gillet other than that René Guiller once worked there.

 Thu Jun 16 2016

 paul-sutherland2 at sky.com

 I need help finding out parts supply 1952